CradleAndGrave/YerbaBuena/CONTRIBUTING.md

 We use Waffle.io, which adds Slack notifications, opens and closes issues, assigns devs, and allows GitHub comments.

 Most product communication occurs in GitHub issue comments, or in our Slack channel.

+- During the day, we create issues with user stories to suggest features.
+- In the afternoon standup, we assign points/complexity to the tasks.
+- Product owner assigns priorities to the tasks.
+- In the morning standup, we move tasks to the ready board to add them to the current sprint.
+- As assigned and checked out, we move tasks to the in progress board.

+(Be sure to mention the issue number in your commit message, so that Waffle.io moves the associated issue)